Naturalistic fallacy: Moore's discussion

 According to G. E. Moore's Principia Ethica, when philosophers try to define good reductively, in terms of natural properties like pleasant or desirable, they are committing the naturalistic fallacy.

-In defense of ethical non-naturalism, Moore's argument is concerned with the semantic and metaphysical underpinnings of ethics.
-In general, opponents of ethical naturalism reject ethical conclusions drawn from natural facts.

-Moore argues that good, in the sense of intrinsic value, is simply ineffable: it cannot be defined because it is not a natural property, being "one of those innumerable objects of thought which are themselves incapable of definition, because they are the ultimate terms by reference to which whatever 'is' capable of definition must be defined".
+In defense of ethical non-naturalism against ethical naturalism, Moore's argument is concerned with the semantic and metaphysical underpinnings of ethics.
+Moore argues that good, in the sense of intrinsic value, is simply ineffable.
+It cannot be defined because it is not reducible to other properties, being "one of those innumerable objects of thought which are themselves incapable of definition, because they are the ultimate terms by reference to which whatever 'is' capable of definition must be defined".
 On the other hand, ethical naturalists eschew such principles in favor of a more empirically accessible analysis of what it means to be good: for example, in terms of pleasure in the context of hedonism.

 In §7, Moore argues that a property is either a complex of simple properties, or else it is irreducibly simple.
-Complex properties can be defined in terms of their constituent parts but a simple property has no parts.
+Complex properties can be defined in terms of their constituent parts but a simple property lacks parts.
 In addition to good and pleasure, Moore suggests that colour qualia are undefined: if one wants to understand yellow, one must see examples of it.
 It will do no good to read the dictionary and learn that yellow names the colour of egg yolks and ripe lemons, or that yellow names the primary colour between green and orange on the spectrum, or that the perception of yellow is stimulated by electromagnetic radiation with a wavelength of between 570 and 590 nanometers, because yellow is all that and more, by the open question argument.